Three Years After Winning Investment on Shark Tank Malta… Here’s What Actually Happened.

 Why I’m Sharing This Now

+I'm not sharing this from a place of bitterness.
+It's merely a perspective.
 In the current climate of major restructuring, where old systems and long-standing institutions are being questioned and dismantled, this story feels relevant.

-Many of the structures we once believed were stable are showing their cracks.
+Many structures we once believed were stable are showing their cracks.
 The old paradigm of power, gatekeeping, and who gets to decide what is worthy is slowly being challenged.
 (I wrote about that here.)

-Do I feel heard in the world?
+For entrepreneurs, founders, and creatives, we often ask: Do I feel heard in the world?
 Or am I still seeking permission for my voice to matter?

+But moments like this also create something else.
+They force a pause.
 A moment to step back, reflect, and recalibrate what really matters.

 You can explore it here:

-And in the end, the only investment that carried any weight was the one I chose to keep making in myself.
+In the end, the only investment that carried any weight was the one I chose to keep making in myself.

 More About Metox Membership